davidoj/covid-vaccine-timeline-preprint/README.md

 References are generated using Zotero with the [Better BibTex](https://retorque.re/zotero-better-bibtex/) extension.

+To build the report, navigate to the `report` folder and run

+	bookdown::render_book("index.Rmd", "bookdown::pdf_book")

 The directories are:

 `bookdown-example`: contains a minimal bookdown book example which might be a helpful reference for some purposes.
 It is for reference purposes only